FidelityInternational/djangocms-fil-bootstrap/README.rst

 Overview
 ========

-django CMS FIL Bootstrap allows users to load initial set of data into the database.
+django CMS FIL BootstrÊap allows users to load initial set of data into the database.
 It can be used to create user groups, setup permissions and more.

 ============